umutkcbs/hope-autonomous-driving/README.md

 - :video_game: We used three different games to test and coded our simulator in Unity.
 - :movie_camera: We hacked an RC ride-on car and attached a camera to show the real world to our AI.
 - :oncoming_automobile: Then we optimized our entire AI system to work with cars instead of trucks in ETS2.
 When we tested the project on real roads with a real car, we obtained outstanding results with only 37 minutes of driving dataset (all data is syntetic).
-- :stop_sign: Additionally, we collected a dataset for detecting traffic signs in Türkiye, and our project is compatible with both SSD and YOLO models for receiving instructions.
+- :stop_sign: Additionally, we collected a dataset for detecting traffic signs in Türkiye, and our project is compatible with both SSD and YOLO models(~20.000 images) for receiving instructions.
 - :triangular_ruler: Moreover, the project can use the RealSense depth camera to measure the distance between detected objects and adjust throttle input.

 ## :arrow_forward: Click image to watch video